-Killing weeds naturally is the best thing you can do for you lawns and the environment.
+Killing weeds naturally is the best thing you can do for your lawns and the environment.
 Harsh chemicals found in RoundUp and similar products are extremely toxic to your soil.
 But they are super effective and kill weeds in hours.
 Most may have heard that you can kill weeds pretty effectively with vinegar but finding the right ratio or formula is key.
-Below is a tried and true method to create your own natural vinegar based weed killer that you can use in your own yards.
+Below is a tried and true method to create your own natural vinegar-based weed killer that you can use in your own yards.

 My Perfect Formula for Vinegar Based Weed Killer

 Half-gallon recipe.
 For best results use a sprayer with a pump.

 - 2 Qt of a 30% based vinegar product such as Shine

 - 3 Tablespoons of Salt (Table, or Rock Salt)

 - 1 Tablespoon of Dish Soap (most any brand will do)

 Give it a few good shakes in the sprayer before using.
 The reason you use dish soap is so that the vinegar will stick better to the leaves and be more effective.